SvenKratz/CarND-Extended-Kalman-Filter-P6/WRITEUP.md

 ## Small Optimizations

-Once the value `y` has been calculate Kalman Filter and EKF do not differ and I thus added a `UpdateCommon()` function that contains the shared code of Kalman filter and EKF.
+Once the value `y` has been calculated, Kalman Filter and EKF do not differ and I thus added a `UpdateCommon()` function that contains the shared code of Kalman filter and EKF.

 For computing the Jacobianm, I precomputed some of the terns that get used repeatedly, i.e.,
 ```